Drawstrings and flexibility in the Geroch conjecture: Introduction and main results

 The drawstring construction can also be carried out in the context of uniformly positive scalar curvature.
 As a result, we produce new extreme examples that probe the {\emph{minA Scalar Compactness Conjecture}} \cite[Conjecture 4.1]{SormaniConj}.
 This conjecture posits that $3$-manifolds of \textit{positive} scalar curvature and uniformly positive $\minA$ invariant are precompact in the volume-preserving intrinsic flat topology, and the limit spaces satisfy some weak notion of positive scalar curvature.
 The following result may assist in the search for the appropriate weak notion.

 \begin{theorem} There exists a sequence $\{(M_i,\G_i)\}_{i=1}^\infty$ of Riemannian $S^2\times S^1$ and constants $A_0,D_0,V_0>0$ satisfying the following for all $i$:

-such that $\{(M_i,\G_i)\}_{i=1}^\infty$ converges to a pulled-string space in the Gromov-Hausdorff and volume-preserving intrinsic flat senses.
+so that $\{(M_i,\G_i)\}_{i=1}^\infty$ converges to a pulled-string space in the Gromov--Hausdorff and volume-preserving intrinsic flat senses.
 The limit space is obtained from a product $S^2\times S^1$ pulled along a circle $\{*\}\times S^1$.
-In particular, the limit space has non-Euclidean tangent cones and does not satisfy the volume-limit notion of positive scalar curvature.\footnote{A metric space satisfies the volume-limit notion of positive scalar curvature if $\lim_{r\to0}r^{-n-2}(|B(x,r)|-\omega_nr^n)\leq0$ for all points $x$ where $\omega_n$ is the volume of the unit ball in $\mathbb{R}^n$.} \end{theorem}
+In particular, the limit space has non-Euclidean tangent cones and does not satisfy the volume-limit notion of positive scalar curvature.\footnote{We say that a metric space $(X,d)$ has non-Euclidean tangent cones if for some $p\in X$, the rescaled spaces $(X,\tfrac{1}{r}d,p)$ do not converge to $\RR^n$ as $r\to0$.
+A metric space satisfies the volume-limit notion of positive scalar curvature if $\lim_{r\to0}r^{-n-2}(|B(x,r)|-\omega_nr^n)\leq0$ for all points $x$ where $\omega_n$ is the volume of the unit ball in $\mathbb{R}^n$.} \end{theorem}

 \textbf{1.3.
 Further geometry of drawstrings.} We now give a more detailed geometric description of the drawstring examples.
-The metrics in Theorem \ref{t:T3} takes the warped product form $\G=\g+\varphi^2dt^2$ where $\g$ and $\varphi$ are a metric and function on a $2$-torus.
+The metrics in Theorem \ref{t:T3} take the warped product form $\G=\g+\varphi^2dt^2$ where $\g$ and $\varphi$ are a metric and function on a $2$-torus.
 The warping factor $\varphi$ equals 1 outside the disc $B^{\g}(x_0,\epsilon)$ and decreases to $\epsilon$ at $x_0$, where $x_0$ is a basepoint.
 The central challenge is to achieve this task while keeping the scalar curvature almost nonnegative.
-In light of the formula $R_{\G}=2( K_g-\varphi^{-1}\Delta_g\varphi)$, we must create sufficiently large Gauss curvature for the base metric.\footnote{For example, it is not possible to form a drawstring with flat base metric $\g$: otherwise the warping factor satisfies $\Delta_g\varphi\leq\epsilon\varphi$, and Moser's Harnack inequality poses a strong constraint on the minimum of $\varphi$.} In the higher dimensional constructions of Lee-Naber-Naumayer \cite{LNN}, the $(n-1)$-dimensional base metric forms a slightly acute cone near $x_0$.
+In light of the formula $R_{\G}=2( K_g-\varphi^{-1}\Delta_g\varphi)$, we must create sufficiently large Gauss curvature for the base metric.\footnote{For example, it is not possible to form a drawstring with flat base metric $\g$: otherwise the warping factor satisfies $\Delta_g\varphi\leq\epsilon\varphi$, and Moser's Harnack inequality poses a strong constraint on the minimum of $\varphi$.} In the higher dimensional constructions of Lee--Naber--Neumayer \cite{LNN}, the $(n-1)$-dimensional base metric forms a slightly acute cone near $x_0$.
 When $n\geq4$ the cone-like region contributes tremendously positive curvature $O(1/r^2)$ for small radius $r$, that turns out to be sufficient for decreasing $\varphi$ to almost zero.

 In the present $3$-dimensional work, the above approach does not work directly since $2$-dimensional cones are flat.
 On the other hand, the tip of an acute $2$-dimensional cone still carries positive curvature in the distributional sense.
 Our construction is done by properly smoothing the cone vertex, essentially reflecting that the curvature concentrated there is large enough to allow rapid decrease of $\varphi$.
 The smoothing is modeled on the following metric on $D^2\times\mathbb{R}$: